svgeesus/EuroMPE/voltage-ref-LM399.md

 The output voltage is bootstrapped round via a resistor to set the zener current to 1mA (range is 0.5 to 10mA, above 1mA has no benefit).
 A 200k pull-up resistor allows the circuit to start (there seems to be debate on whether this is needed; less so if the output buffer uses a single rail rather than split rails).

 [NO] For 5V output, use a unity-gain non-inverting follower then a resistive divider load to get the exact 5V on the distribution board.
 No, because then a separate constant current source is needed.
 Amping up gives enough potential difference above the zener voltage that the Vref can bootstrap itself as a constant current source.

+"Probably of greater importance, is that the supporting circuitry (most people use the LT1013, because they don't really understand the circuit or proper analog circuit design, so they just copy what others are doing)-- it is very difficult to get amplifiers in TO metal cans any more.
+It is a well known effect that board stress from mechanical movement-- caused either by temperature or humidity, can and will have an effect on *epoxy* packaged devices.
+For G10 or FR4 epoxy glass PC material, the effects of humidity can be severe.
+The epoxy IC packages also can vary stress on the die if the temperature or humidity changes.
+This can cause voltage fluctuations of 10's (and worst-case 100's) of micro-Volts.
+This is not the case though with most chopper-style amps-- the offset change due to die stress is "inside the compensation loop", and so these offsets are automatically removed-- (and I know this because I asked the Linear-Tech applications engineers about this very thing-- concerning the LTC2057)."
+[DiligentMinds.com, EEVBlog](https://www.eevblog.com/forum/metrology/ultra-precision-reference-ltz1000/msg278688/#msg278688)

 ### Adjusting to 5.000V